 - Paring knife

-- Dental pick, or toothpick—something with a point!
+- A dental pick or toothpick—something with a point!

-Line workspace with paper towels.
-Or work on a big tray.
-These powders can get messy.
+Are you ready for some creative palette DIY?
+Line your workspace before you begin with paper towels or work on a big tray.
+Powders can get messy.

-Start with a palette the size you want.
-I found this palette on clearance at the grocery store for $1.50
+Start with a case that’s a size you desire.
+I found this one on clearance at the grocery store for $1.50.

 Any powdered cosmetics should work.
-In my palette, I knew I wanted to have a shared blusher/bronzer, and powder foundation, in addition to the eye shadows.
-Some cosmetics will “share” a pan in the palette.
+As an example, I knew I wanted to have a shared blusher/bronzer and powder foundation, in addition to the eyeshadows.
+You can even “share” a pan with different powers.

-The paste should be slightly above the level of the pan.
-Distribute the paste to all four corners of the pan evenly.
+With a small spoon or spatula, put your paste in the desired spot, leaving it slightly above the level of the pan.
+Distribute it to all four corners of the pan evenly.